sselph/scraper/README.md

 =======

 A scraper for EmulationStation written in Go using hashes.
-This currently works with NES, SNES, GB, GBC, GBA, MD, SMS, PCE ROMs.
+This currently works with NES, SNES, GB, GBC, GBA, MD, SMS, 32X, GG, PCE ROMs.

 Installation
 ------------